Tarot Card Meanings

 Tarot Card Meanings – No.20 Judgement Tarot card depicts Judgement Day or the final day of reckoning.
 This is supposedly the day on which good souls are awakened by a trumpet call and finally rewarded for their hard work.
 We don’t, however, have to wait till then to experience such a life-changing event, because we are continually being presented with opportunities to transform ourselves and our lives.
 The trick is listening out for that trumpet blast and recognising it when we hear it.
 And that comes down to good judgement.

 Tarot Card Meanings – No.21 The World Tarot card represents fulfilment and completeness.
 It reflects a state of inner contentment and peace, particularly when we complete something in our lives.
 Having the World at one’s fingertips means having everything one could possibly want and therefore being self-contained and satisfied.
-In reality, however, fulfilment is not just about what we have but also about how we feel.
+In reality, however, fulfillment is not just about what we have but also about how we feel.
 A monk or hermit may feel content with just his begging bowl and a cave to sleep in, whilst a rich man may find little peace no matter how much of the world he owns.
 The card thus reminds us to appreciate what we have in our lives, rather than believing we must have more to make us happy.

 PENTACLES (COINS) TAROT CARD MEANINGS